 Brothers Alessio and Nicola welcome you at this over-the-top romantic hotel which is Baroque decadence personified.
 The design is truly striking – from the five ‘concept’ rooms, decked out according to individual themes in rich fabrics and antique furnishings, to the subtly-lit hallways, hung with Murano glass chandeliers and lined with Roman columns.
-The top-floor suites are the ultimate in comfort and design, and the service is wonderfully attentive, whether serving aperitifs on the outdoor terrace overlooking the canal or cooking your breakfast to order.
+The top-floor suites are the ultimate in comfort and design, and the service is wonderfully attentive, whether serving aperitifs on the outdoor terrace overlooking the canal or cooking breakfast to order.
 Nothing is too much trouble and the location is superb: a short hop across the Grand Canal from Venice’s top attractions and an easy walk from Dorsoduro’s sights, eateries, and independent shops.

 Ca Maria Adele – Location

 - Address: Dorsoduro 111.